nikasakandelidze/Jobs-Search-Engine/README.md

 # **Contributions Policy**
 	I don't even know what the heck is policy,:)  soo if you would like to contribute please contact me, it'll be cool to work together.

+# **Future**
+	Adding jobs searching functionality using Elastic-Search as search-engine for these jobs list